What's it all about?

 I am reminded of the texts of the original Buddhist scriptures, the Pali Canon, where every sutra begins with the word, ‘Ehvam,’ which means, ‘Thus I have heard.’

 Rather what follows is not something that should be believed in, it is something that must be experienced.
-They are saying we must evaluate what is heard using our own understanding and our own experience and that is the proper way
+They are saying we must evaluate what is heard using our own understanding and our own experience and that is the proper attitude in which

 to receive these teachings.